grafeas/kritis/docs/gcr-signer.md

 3. Creating a signing key.

-    A private signing key is required to create attestations for an image.
-In this example you use Cloud KMS with PKIX keys.
-Kritis Signer also supports PGP keys.

-    Run the following commands to create a key ring and an asymmetric signing key, and save the KMS key name.
+    To create attestations for an image, the signer requires a private signing key.
+Run the following commands to create a keyring and an asymmetric signing key, and save the KMS key name.

     ```shell
-    gcloud kms keyrings create my-key-ring-1 \
+    gcloud kms keyrings create vulnerability-policy-attestors \
         --location global

-    gcloud --project=$PROJECT_ID kms keys create my-signing-key-1 \
+    gcloud --project=$PROJECT_ID kms keys create passed-vulnerability-policy \
-        --keyring my-key-ring-1 \
+        --keyring vulnerability-policy-attestors \
         --location global \
         --purpose "asymmetric-signing" \
         --default-algorithm "rsa-sign-pkcs1-2048-sha256"